KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/03_account_linking/01_link.md

 Link the sender of the transaction to the DID.
 The sender will provide the deposit and pay the fees.
-He will also be linked to the DID.
+They will also be linked to the DID.

 <TsJsBlock>
   {SenderLink}